Starcounter/Docs/guides/working-with-starcounter/administrator-web-ui/README.md

 After starting the Administrator, it's accessible from `localhost:8181`.

-The default port of `8181` can be changed during installation or in the server configuration.
+The default port `8181` can be changed during installation or in the server configuration.

-## Database
+## Database Home Screen

-Using **Databases tool** Administrator can manage one or multiple databases, create new ones and more.
-It's accessible after starting `Starcounter Personal Administrator.exe` on the link [localhost:8181/#/databases](http://127.0.0.1:8181/#/databases).

-### Database home screen

-It is possible to work with databases from [Web tool](http://127.0.0.1:8181/#/databases) and from Console.
+It's possible to work with databases from [Web tool](http://127.0.0.1:8181/#/databases) and from Console.
 In web you can see, that Starcounter provides a `default` database in which Applications are operating.

 ![Database home screen screenshot](/assets/1.png)